How to Do a Category Analysis to Bring Online Products Into Physical Retail

 Why shelf tags matter:

 Products get moved, sold down, or temporarily displaced.
-Shelf tags tell you what the buyer intended to be in the assortment, which is critical for understanding planograms and category logic.
+Shelf tags tell you what the buyer intended to be in the assortment, which is critical for understanding planograms (POG) and category logic.
+Make notes of disorganization, but track the POG specifically.

 Be thorough.
 This is not a quick walk-through—it’s the foundation of your analysis.